Have you heard the term skip tracing in the context of real estate?

 It is therefore important that you only use skip tracers or service providers that follow all rules and regulations.

 3. Why do real estate investors use skip tracing?

 In real estate, skip tracing refers to the process of locating the owner of a property.

 Real estate investors will often use skip tracing to find good investment opportunities.

-This is because distressed properties are sometimes abandoned by their owners or set aside to be dealt with later.
+This is because distressed properties are sometimes abandoned by their owners.

 The owners (once located) may be motivated sellers and ultimately offer investors a great real estate deal.

 All it takes is the real estate investor finding the property owner and making them an offer that entices them.

 So, for real estate investors, skip tracing is a way to locate the owner’s name, current address, phone number, and email address.